thisisserious/apiPeerChallenge/README.md

 # API Peer Challenge
-This is a peer coding challenge in which we practice accessing the Giphy API and allowing users to generate a random Giphy.
+This is a peer coding challenge in which we practice accessing the Giphy API and allow users to generate a random Giphy.

 ## To Do
 - Get the image to appear on the DOM